MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services: Related Work

 \textbf{GPU communication and inter-server multipath.} In distributed training and inference, a large body of work~\cite{multi4,multi3,multipath,multi2,sojoodi2024multipath,temucin2021multipath} applies multipath techniques to GPU--GPU communication and inter-server bandwidth, accelerating collective operations such as AllReduce and AllToAll.
 FuseLink~\cite{ren2025fuselink}, for example, jointly exploits multiple NICs and intra-server GPU interconnects, using GPUs as relays to reroute traffic between NICs and improve cross-server bandwidth and NIC utilization.
-The key difference between MMA and FuseLink is that FuseLink builds on GPUDirect RDMA's memory registration and metadata exchange mechanisms to implement implicit GPU relay and load-aware path selection, whereas MMA targets host-to-device data transfers within a single machine, where no RDMA or similar control channel exists.
-MMA therefore adopts explicit CPU--GPU relay and infers link load from local signals.
+The key difference is that FuseLink builds on GPUDirect RDMA's memory registration and metadata exchange mechanisms to implement implicit GPU relay and load-aware path selection, whereas MMA targets host-to-device data transfers within a single machine, where CUDA's host--device copy abstraction provides no RDMA-like registration, metadata exchange, or network feedback channel for path control.
+MMA therefore orchestrates GPU relay explicitly at the CUDA runtime layer and infers path load from local queue backpressure.
 The two systems are complementary at different layers and can be combined to further improve overall communication performance.

-\textbf{Multipath network protocols.} At the data center network layer, MP-TCP~\cite{wischik2011design} and MP-RDMA~\cite{mprdma} have already demonstrated the effectiveness of multipath load balancing in large-scale clusters.
-Unlike these protocols, which operate at the inter-host network layer and can leverage congestion signals such as RTT and ECN for load balancing, intra-server CPU–GPU DMA lacks explicit feedback and can only rely on local signals.
-In addition, MMA brings multipath scheduling into the intra-server setting by treating PCIe, NVLink, and other CPU–GPU links as schedulable paths, providing a starting point for unified link scheduling across heterogeneous interconnects such as PCIe, NVLink, and CXL.
+\textbf{Multipath network protocols.} At the data center network layer, MP-TCP~\cite{wischik2011design} and MP-RDMA~\cite{MPRDMA} have already demonstrated the effectiveness of multipath load balancing in large-scale clusters.
+Unlike these protocols, which operate at the inter-host network layer and can leverage congestion signals such as RTT and ECN for load balancing, intra-server CPU--GPU DMA lacks explicit feedback and can only rely on local signals.
+In addition, MMA brings multipath scheduling into the intra-server setting by treating PCIe host--GPU links and GPU interconnects such as NVLink as components of schedulable host--GPU transfer paths, providing a starting point for unified link scheduling across heterogeneous interconnects such as PCIe, NVLink, and CXL.